KatePaulauskas/body-fat-percent-calculator/README.md

 #### Data Storage

 User's data and calculated results are stored in a Google Sheets document, organised into two worksheets: 'measurements' and 'results'.
 This allows to segregate different types of data while ensuring they remain accessible and manageable.
-The docu,emt can be accessed [here](https://docs.google.com/spreadsheets/d/1wtBIdRfhVgiLtt7POK6Ok7haC94J2Ui8iBBVCPcYop4/edit#gid=0).
+The document can be accessed [here](https://docs.google.com/spreadsheets/d/1wtBIdRfhVgiLtt7POK6Ok7haC94J2Ui8iBBVCPcYop4/edit#gid=0).

 - **Measurements Worksheet.** This worksheet is dedicated to storing raw user inputs.
 Each entry includes the date of measurement, user name, gender, age, weight, and the specific skinfold measurements.
 By collecting this data, the application lays the groundwork for the following body composition calculation and analysis.
 The design of this worksheet facilitates the tracking of individual progress over time, as users can input new measurements and compare them against their historical data.